-Error documents for TAP errors must be VOTable documents; in exceptional conditions, any result-format specified in the query is ignored.
-When returning such a document, the service must set HTTP status-code 200 'OK' (because the HTTP operation is correct, even though the request cannot be fulfilled).
-The exception condition must be signaled to the client using a status code in the VOTable header and a qualifier in the MIME type reported in the HTTP header.
-Section Error: Reference source not found specifies the exact use of these error documents.
-For Example:
+Error documents for TAP errors must be VOTable documents; any result-format specified in the request is ignored.
+If the error document is being retrieved from the /async/<jobid>/error resource (specified by UWS) after an asynchronous query, the HTTP status code should be 200.
+If the error document is being returned directly after a sychronous query, the service may use an appropriate HTTP status code, including 200 (successfully returning a response to the request) and various 4xx and 5xx values.
+The exception condition must be described to the client using a status code in the VOTable header and a qualifier in the MIME type reported in the HTTP header.
+Section 2.9 specifies the use of VOTable for error documents in TAP services.